Yes (band): 1970–1974: The Yes Album, Fragile, Close to the Edge and Tales from Topographic Oceans

 Released on 12 November 1971, the band's fourth album Fragile showcased their growing interest in the structures of classical music, with an excerpt of The Firebird by Igor Stravinsky being played at the start of their concerts since the album's 1971–1972 tour.
 Each member performed a solo track on the album, and it marked the start of their long collaboration with artist Roger Dean, who designed the group's logo, album art and stage sets.
 Fragile peaked at number 7 in the UK and number 4 in the US after it was released there in January 1972, and was their first record to reach the top ten in North America.
 A shorter version of the opening track, "Roundabout", was released as a single that peaked at number 13 on the Billboard Hot 100 singles chart.

 In February 1972, Yes recorded a cover version of "America" by Simon & Garfunkel and released it in July.
 The single reached number 46 on the US singles chart.
 The track subsequently appeared on The New Age of Atlantic, a 1972 compilation album of several bands signed to Atlantic Records, and again in the 1975 compilation Yesterdays.

+Yes in 1973.
+Clockwise from top left: Squire, Anderson, Wakeman, Howe and Alan White.

 Released in September 1972, Close to the Edge, the band's fifth album, was their most ambitious work so far.
 At 19 minutes, the title track took up an entire side on the vinyl record and combined elements of classical music, psychedelic rock, pop and jazz.
 The album reached number 3 in the US and number 4 on the UK charts.
 "And You and I" was released as a single that peaked at number 42 in the US The growing critical and commercial success of the band was not enough to retain Bruford, who left Yes in the summer of 1972, before the album's release, to join King Crimson.
 The band considered several possible replacements, including Aynsley Dunbar (who was playing with Frank Zappa at the time), and decided on former Plastic Ono Band drummer Alan White, a friend of Anderson and Offord who had once sat in with the band weeks before Bruford's departure.
 White learned the band's repertoire in three days before embarking on their 1972–1973 tour.